In the following section, we answer questions that are frequently

 It can be helpful as a fail-safe.
 Only one management node controls the cluster at any given time, but it is possible to configure one management node as primary, and one or more additional management nodes to take over in the event that the primary management node fails.

-See Section 18.3.2, “MySQL Cluster Configuration Files”, for information on how to configure MySQL Cluster management nodes.
+See Section 18.4.3, “NDB Cluster Configuration Files”, for information on how to configure NDB Cluster management nodes.

 Yes, as long as all machines and operating systems have the same “endianness” (all big-endian or all little-endian).

-It is also possible to use software from different MySQL Cluster releases on different nodes.
-However, we support this only as part of a rolling upgrade procedure (see Section 18.5.5, “Performing a Rolling Restart of a MySQL Cluster”).
+It is also possible to use software from different NDB Cluster releases on different nodes.
+However, we support such use only as part of a rolling upgrade procedure (see Section 18.6.5, “Performing a Rolling Restart of an NDB Cluster”).

 Yes, it is possible to use DNS and DHCP for cluster hosts.
 However, if your application requires “five nines” availability, you should use fixed (numeric) IP addresses, since making communication between Cluster hosts dependent on services such as DNS and DHCP introduces additional potential points of failure.

-In practical terms, this means that you can use IPv6 for replication between MySQL Clusters, but connections between nodes in the same MySQL Cluster must use IPv4.
-For more information, see Section 18.6.3, “Known Issues in MySQL Cluster Replication”.
+In practical terms, this means that you can use IPv6 for replication between NDB Clusters, but connections between nodes in the same NDB Cluster must use IPv4.
+For more information, see Section 18.7.3, “Known Issues in NDB Cluster Replication”.

-MySQL user accounts and privileges are normally not automatically propagated between different MySQL servers accessing the same MySQL Cluster.
-Beginning with MySQL Cluster NDB 7.2, MySQL Cluster provides support for distributed privileges.
-While privilege distribution is not enabled automatically, you can activate it by following a procedure provided in the MySQL Cluster documentation.
-See Section 18.5.14, “Distributed MySQL Privileges for MySQL Cluster”, for more information.
+MySQL user accounts and privileges are normally not automatically propagated between different MySQL servers accessing the same NDB Cluster.
+MySQL NDB Cluster provides support for distributed privileges, which you can enable by following a procedure provided in the documentation; see Section 18.6.13, “Distributed Privileges Using Shared Grant Tables”, for more information.

-You can use the NDB native backup and restore functionality in the MySQL Cluster management client and the ndb_restore program.
-See Section 18.5.3, “Online Backup of MySQL Cluster”, and Section 18.4.19, “ndb_restore — Restore a MySQL Cluster Backup”.
+You can use the NDB Cluster native backup and restore functionality in the NDB management client and the ndb_restore program.
+See Section 18.6.8, “Online Backup of NDB Cluster”, and Section 18.5.22, “ndb_restore — Restore an NDB Cluster Backup”.